xansec/picoCTF/README.md

 Both CMU and ForAllSecure have agreed to release all code under the [MIT LICENSE](./LICENSE) .
-We do encourage attribution as that helps us secure funding and interest to run picoctf year after year, but it is not necessary.
+We do encourage attribution as that helps us secure funding and interest to run picoCTF year after year, but it is not necessary.
 Also, if you do end up running a contest, do feel free to drop David Brumley a line.